 Becoming a fulltime, known as wholetime, firefighter at Avon Fire & Rescue Service generates a significant level of interest.
 We are not seeking one type of person as the role requires many varied skills.
 We want to attract applicants who have a range of experience and life skills which they can bring to the role.
 You must meet the strict criteria below to be eligible to apply:

 - You must live in one of the areas covered by Avon Fire & Rescue Service (Bath & North East Somerset, Bristol, North Somerset or South Gloucestershire and North Somerset).
 You must reside at the given address and we will ask you to provide proof of this at each stage of the selection process.

-- You must be aged 18 or over when the training school starts on 28 May 2018.
+- You must be aged 18 or over when the training school starts on 13 May 2019.

 - You must be physically fit and have good upper body strength.

-Stage 1: Eligibility and on-line questionnaires
+Stage 1: Eligibility and registration

 Behavioural Styles Questionnaire

 If you are eligible to apply you will receive an e-mail with a link to the Behavioural Styles Questionnaire.
 The e-mail will confirm the closing date and time.
 Please ensure you regularly check your e-mails, including trash/spam folders so you do not miss the strict deadline.

 This is not a timed assessment and in most cases it will take around 15-20 minutes to complete.
 You will receive an e-mail on 27th November to advise if you have passed this stage.
 If successful you will then be invited to complete an online Situational Judgement Test.

 Situational Judgement Test